changwmyung/al-folio/_members/3_students_gibeomsim.md

       I'd like to devote fundamentally solution of these issues with advanced development of catalyst and understanding the chemical problems involved.<br>
       <br>

-      &nbsp;In the laboratory, I'm in charge of equipment management and representative.<br>
+      &nbsp;In the laboratory, I'm in charge of facility management and representative.<br>

       Please feel free to contact me by e-mail. :)